Fertilization Programs

 Spring De-Thatching

-Performing lawn de-thatching in the spring time is critical for the success of your turf.
-Thatch accumulates from grass clippings overtime in your lawn.
+Spring de-thatching plays a critical role when looking to maintain a healthy lawn.
+Over time, thatch begins to accumulate from grass clippings in your lawn.
 A healthy lawn should have a thatch layer that is no larger than 1/2" thick.
-De-thatching removes excess thatch which has accumulated over time.
+Our service removes excess thatch to ensure your lawn is within the correct range.

 Why Perform De-Thatching?